Becici

 Year closed: 1953

-For the record: It was the Club's 4th village.
+For the record: It was the 4th village of the Club.
 After Alcudia in 1950, Baratti in 1951, Corfu in 52, 1953 was marked by the opening of Montenegro in a country still called Yugoslavia.

-The opening of the village was announced after a long suspense on December 30, 1952.
+The opening of the village was announced after a long period of suspense on December 30, 1952.
 Montenegro was better known to some GMs and GOs as Becici, or Betchit-chi.

-Henri Winter, Robert Baudin and Jean Feignoux managed somehow to set up the facilities before the village opened on May 23, 1953.
+Henri Winter, Robert Baudin, and Jean Feignoux managed, with some difficulty, to set up the facilities before the village opened on May 23, 1953.

-The expected success, however, did not come.
-There were several explanations for this: a very (too) long journey with 20 hours by train to Venice followed by 30 hours at sea on board an overloaded Yugoslavian raft, without comfort and with multiple stopovers, the poorly adapted terrain or layout of the village, the lack of beach equipment, a prolonged breakdown of the water ski boat with the difficulty of obtaining spare parts, health problems, the lack of excursion coaches from mid-August.
+The expected success, however, did not materialize.
+There are several explanations for this: a very (too) long journey with 20 hours by train to Venice followed by 30 hours at sea on board an overloaded Yugoslavian boat, without comfort and with multiple stops, the terrain or configuration of the village poorly adapted, the lack of beach equipment, a prolonged breakdown of the water ski boat with the difficulty of obtaining spare parts, health problems, the lack of excursion buses from mid-August.

-This is why, because of all these difficulties encountered and reported by the GMs throughout the season, Club Méditerranée discreetly decided not to repeat the Yugoslav experience the following year.
+That is why, because of all these difficulties encountered and reported by the GMs over the course of the season, Club Med discreetly decided not to renew the Yugoslav experience the following year.

-This was only a postponement because at the beginning of the 1960s, two villages built, over nearly four decades, a part of the history of Club Méditerranée: Pakostane on the one hand and Sveti Marko on the other.
+This was only a temporary setback because in the early 1960s, two villages built, for almost four decades, a part of the history of Club Med: Pakostane on the one hand and Sveti Marko on the other.

 Village chief Montenegro 1953: Tony HATOT

-1. I believe I have photos and documents of my parents in the village of Becici, as well as the journey.
-If you are interested, I can scan them for you.
+I believe I have photos and documents of my parents in the village of Becici, as well as a map of their journey.
+If you're interested, I can scan them for you.

 Sincerely